socketsupply/components/docs/src/markdown/state.md

 # State

-Props are received by the parent and should never be changed by the component that receives them.
-A component can change its `state`.
-Each instance of a component has state object, `this.state`.
-This is just a plain-old javascript object.
+`this.state` is just a plain-old javascript object that will persist across re-renders.

 ```js
 // Update a component's state